winstonjs/winston-daily-rotate-file/README.md

   logger.info('Hello World!');
 ```

 You can listen for the *rotate* custom event.
 The rotate event will pass two parameters to the callback (*oldFilename*, *newFilename*).
+You can also listen for the *archive* custom event.
+The archive event will pass one parameter to the callback (*zipFilename*).

 ## LICENSE
 MIT